fpgaflyer/repo/README.txt

 interpol.vhd: interpolator on set position improves position stability (more intermediate position steps) NOT USED home_position.vhd: gives offset to position counter when home position detected
 drive_mux: selects position mode (position control loop active) or speed mode (no position control)
+sinus_rom: generates position que for testpurposes

-tb_ ... are the testbenches NOT UPDATED
+tb_ ... are the testbenches (not all are updated)

 Xilinx:
 project file: top_flightsim_controller_n.xise
 constraints : additional sources/top_flightsim_controller_n.ucf

 Modelsim:
-/Wavescripts for corresponding testbenches NOT UPDATED
+/Wavescripts for corresponding testbenches (not all are updated)

 Hardware: